 Collective Complaints

 This is the reason why in 2021, several organisations including FEANTSA, united in a coalition called the “Woonzaak” that advocates for a fair and just housing policy in Flanders[1], started a procedure before the European Committee of Social Rights against the Flemish housing policy, FEANTSA vs Belgium.
-[2] This procedure can lead to a condemnation, which can have a positive impact on national legislation, as was the case in France.
-The complaint was declared admissible on 13 July 2022.
-A decision is expected in 2024.
+[2] The complaint was declared admissible on 13 July 2022.
+A decision on the merits of the complaint was made public in March 2025.
+For more information, click here.

 [1] De Woonzaak: https://www.woonzaak.be/.